-With its advanced noise control to block out ambient noise, Interphone’s flagship headset punches way above its weight.
+With its advanced noise control to block ambient noise, Interphone’s flagship headset punches way above its weight.
 And at a very reasonable price, too.

 Top 3 Premium Motorcycle Bluetooth Headsets

 And so we peruse into the upper echelons of the headset world!
 The creme-de-la-creme of Bluetooth units.

-If audio is your thing and you enjoy a top-draw gadget, then I hope you’re wearing dark trousers.
+If audio is your thing and you enjoy a top-draw gadget, I hope you’re wearing dark trousers.
 Because you’re about to get a wet patch.

 Using a private network, you can link up with 24 other riders.
-Or using an open network, the number of riders you can link up with is unlimited.
+Using an open network, the number of riders you can link up with is unlimited.